Reasonable accommodation for staff with a disability

 Managers can discuss with the Associate Director Staff Diversity, Equity and Inclusion, HR, refer to the Staff with Disabilities and their Managers Guidelines, and download more information below on providing reasonable accommodation.

-For further information read the Summary of Reasonable Accommodations by Office of the Ombudsman, the Human Rights Commission and the Convention Coalition Monitoring Group.
+For further information read the Guide to Removing Barriers: Reasonable Accommodation of disabled people in Aotearoa by the Office of the Ombudsman, the Human Rights Commission and the Convention Coalition Monitoring Group.

 High-tech glasses assist with everyday tasks: a case study